SloughJE/aerial_straps_classifier/README.md

       - **Hyperparameter Optimization**: Leverage the Optuna framework for hyperparameter optimization, utilizing strategies like Bayesian optimization to fine-tune model parameters and achieve optimal performance.
       - **Optuna Dashboard**: Visualize and analyze the optimization process interactively, gaining insights into hyperparameter relationships and their impact on the model's performance.
       - **MLflow**: Integrate with MLflow for comprehensive experiment tracking, logging details of each optimization trial and facilitating a deeper understanding of the model's behavior over different parameter configurations.
+- **FastAPI Web Application**: A web-based interface using FastAPI that allows users to upload media, predicts poses in real-time, and visualizes the confidence scores for each predicted pose.

 # Project Default Flow Diagram